BredaUniversityGames/xs/docs/design/design.md

 <img src="../img/top_banner.png" alt="xs" width="100%">

+---
 # Architecture & Design

-xs is an extra small game engine, aimed at quick iterations on small games.
+xs is an e**X**tra **S**mall game engine, aimed at quick iterations on small games.
 The core is C++, games are Wren.
-It's built first for how its authors makes games: plenty of and some procedural generation.
+It is mainly built around how its authors make games: plenty of code and some procedural generation.

 *This document goes over key decisions and their impact, and it covers usage.
 It is not  a Technical Design Document, API reference or Tutorial.*